-During the quarter ended December 31, 2016, there were no changes in our internal control over financial reporting other than the material weakness identified above.
-Subsequent to December 31, 2016, we implemented the changes noted under "Remediation Process" above in order to address the material weakness identified in our internal controls over financial reporting.
+Except as noted above under "Remediation of Prior Material Weaknesses," there were no changes in our internal control procedures over financial reporting during the quarter ended December 31, 2017.
+Subsequent to December 31, 2017, we began implementing the changes noted under "Management's Report on Internal Control Over Financial Reporting-Remediation Process" above in order to address the material weakness identified in our internal controls over financial reporting for the year ended December 31, 2017.